-The management has carried out impariment tests by engaging professional valuer to estimate the recoverable amount of the fish farm and no further impairment is required.
-The Management has carried out impairment tests on the broodstock by assessing its value-in-use and an impairment loss of RM1,585,448 was recognised in the current financial year.
+During the previous financial year, the management had carried out impairment tests by engaging professional valuer to estimate the recoverable amount of the fish farm and no further impairment was required.
+The management had carried out impairment tests on the broodstock by assessing its value-in-use and an impairment loss of RM1,585,448 was recognised in the previous financial year.

-The market value of fish farm consists of freehold land and improvement costs is valued at RM38 million on 06 December 2016 by VPC Alliance (JB) Sdn Bhd, an independent professional valuer, registered with the Board of Valuers, Appraisers and Estate Agents, based on the Comparison Method.
+The market value of fish farm consists of freehold land and improvement costs was valued at RM38 million on 06 December 2016 by VPC Alliance (JB) Sdn Bhd, an independent professional valuer, registered with the Board of Valuers, Appraisers and Estate Agents, based on the Comparison Method.